wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-07  Strixhaven Year Four.md

 ### Background and Hook(s)

 * As the fourth and final year of the characters’ academic career at Strixhaven dawns, the university faces a crisis.
 In this adventure, the characters come face-to-face with an awful truth: not only does the Oriq threaten the safety of everyone on campus, but the university’s masters are powerless against the villains.
 It becomes clear that the characters must drop their studies and stop them at all costs.
 * While the Strixhaven faculty investigate the Oriq and their schemes, it becomes clear that the villains have warded themselves from their spells so student aid will be needed to defeat them.
-The characters are called on to help track the villains to their lair and stop their wicked plans.
+The characters are called on to help track the villains to their lair - the Fortress Badlands and the even further yet Ruins of Caerdoon - and stop their wicked plans.
+But Malakar has other plans...

 ### Characters and Locations

 * **Verelda Lang** (CN dryad)
-* **Y’demi** (NE human Oriq blood mage)
+* **Y’demi** (NE female human Oriq blood mage)
+- **Malakar Draksang** (NE male dragonborn Oriq blood mage).

 * **Firejolt Café**
 * **Sedgemoor**